TheaceaeCollective/porter-wiki-articles/news/gardens-wiki/en.md

 ## What happens now?

-All of Theaceae's projects are now haulted while we discuss what to work on internally.
-Theaceae Collective's website builder that was teased is also likely cancelled due to the needs of our company.
+All of Theaceae's projects are now halted while we discuss what to work on internally.
+Theaceae Collective's website builder, which was teased, is also likely cancelled due to our company's needs.
 I don't announce this with a heavy heart btw, we have plenty of other ideas that could be turned into a product for our users will enjoy!

 ## Potaro Wiki?